Frequently Asked Questions (FAQ)

 Can I detect distant earthquakes (teleseismic events) with AnyShake?

 Yes.
-With proper installation in a low-noise environment and solid mechanical coupling, AnyShake Explorer can detect teleseismic events, especially those above magnitude 6.0.
-It uses analog geophones with excellent signal-to-noise ratios, and applies low-frequency compensation to extend the frequency response, improving sensitivity to long-period seismic waves.
+With proper installation in a low-noise environment and solid mechanical coupling, AnyShake Explorer is capable of detecting teleseismic events, particularly those with a magnitude of 6.0 or higher.
+The device features high-quality analog geophones with excellent signal-to-noise ratio and employs low-frequency compensation algorithms to extend the usable frequency range, significantly improving sensitivity to long-period seismic waves.

 Is my data shared to the internet?